-We're Allison Mattheis, a professor of Applied and Advanced Studies in Education in the Charter College of Education at California State University, Los Angeles; Joey Nelson, a PhD candidate in the School of Earth, Energy and Environmental Sciences at Stanford University; Daniel Cruz-Ramirez de Arellano, an instructor in the Department of Chemistry at the University of South Florida; and Jeremy Yoder, a postdoctoral research fellow in the Department of Forest and Conservation Sciences at the University of British Columbia.
+We're Allison Mattheis, a professor of Applied and Advanced Studies in Education in the Charter College of Education at California State University, Los Angeles; Joey Nelson, a postdoctoral Thinking Matters Fellow Stanford University; Daniel Cruz-Ramirez de Arellano, an instructor in the Department of Chemistry at the University of South Florida; and Jeremy Yoder, an Assistant Professor in the Department of Biology at the California State University, Northridge.
 We are also grateful for the support of the National Organization of Gay and Lesbian Science and Technical Professionals (NOGLSTP) and Out in Science, Technology, Engineering, and Mathematics (oSTEM).

 Jeremy and Allison's experiences as queer academics led them to develop and conduct a systematic, nationwide survey of LGBTQ folks in science, technology, engineering, and mathematics (STEM).
 More than 1,400 people from across the U.S., Canada, and around the world answered the original Queer in STEM online survey, and 120 volunteered to answer in-depth follow-up questions.
 The results of that original online survey have now been reported in many seminar presentations, a peer-reviewed research article [PDF], and an upcoming book chapter, and have received substantial news coverage.
 We found that